Home

 The saying "Once in a Blue Moon", is derived from this phenomenon after the second moon appeared blue from Indonesia due to a volcanic eruption in 1883.

-ideal-places-to-retire The last night of 2009 will be unusual, one that comes only once in a blue moon, literally.
+The last night of 2009 will be unusual, one that comes only once in a blue moon, literally.

 Party goers and sky gazers will be able to see a second full moon this month on December 31 — a phenomenon known as ‘Blue Moon’.